dividedmind/statistics-done-wrong/p-value.rst

      your data.
    * Learn to use prior estimates of the base rate to calculate the probability that a given result is a false positive (as in the mammogram example).
-One good method is Bayes' Theorem.
+One good method is Bayes' Rule.

 .. [#male] Interestingly, being male doesn't exclude you from getting breast cancer; it just makes it exceedingly unlikely.